Amy-Oji/sales-reporter/README.md

-# kafka-reporder
+# kafka-reporter
-Report Application powered by Spring Boot that subscribes to Kafka and consumes Order Creation Payload from this [Inventory / Sales Management App](https://github.com/Amy-Oji/sales-inventory-manager-REST-API-application).
+Report Application powered by Spring Boot that subscribes to Kafka and consumes Order Creation response from this [Inventory / Sales Management App](https://github.com/Amy-Oji/sales-inventory-manager-REST-API-application) and persists the data.

 The app also exposes a REST API endpoint that returns an Order report that is grouped by date.
 It take a date range filter as a json RequestBody like this: